 Hours of Service

 One-on-one basic computer assistance by appointment!
 Call, email or come in to reserve your 30‐minute time slot.
 Bring your own device or use the library computers.
-Wednesdays 2 to 4 pm and Fridays 10 am to noon, appointment required.
+An appointment is required.
 To schedule an appointment please contact Alex Rovito at 772‐462‐2154 or by e-mail at firstname.lastname@example.org

 2nd Saturday of each month @ 2:00 p.m.

 Science, Technology, Engineering, Art, Math

 Join us for fun, hands-on creative activities including games, projects, experiments and more!